fmirkowski/Absolute-Zero-Reasoner/README.md

 This project is actively under development.
 Currently implementing:

-- GRPO (Gradient-based Reasoning Policy Optimization) to test and validate the solver component
+- Group Relative Policy Optimization (GRPO) to test and validate the solver component
-- Basic solver pipeline for deductive reasoning tasks
-- Instruction following and answer validation mechanisms